-At a high tech company like ExtraHop, I want to enable all of our engineers to do whatever the heck they need to do to make the cool stuff we sell.
-I want them romping in the fields, unfettered by mundane things like what stuff costs.
-I really do want that to happen.
-At the same time, I still have to manage the budget.
+It's the goal of everyone in IT leadership to enable engineers to do whatever the heck they need to do to make the cool stuff the company can sell.
+They should be romping in the fields, unfettered by mundane things like what stuff costs.
+We really do want that to happen.
+At the same time, budget's still have to be managed.

-It is super easy to make mistakes and forget what you have running in the cloud.
-At ExtraHop, we all realized we didn't know how to take care of our cloud environment when that first bill arrived and it was 10x higher than we thought it would be.
-Sure, our entire team turned up cool stuff and did cool things.
-But then they moved on to the next project and it never occurred to them, "Oh yeah, I'm not using that anymore, I should turn it off."
+That being said, it is super easy to make mistakes and forget what you have running in the cloud.
+We've all heard stories about when that first bill from a cloud provider arrived and it was 10x higher than we thought it would be.
+Sure, the entire engineering team turned up cool stuff and did cool things.
+But then they moved on to the next project and it never occurred to them to think, "Oh yeah, I'm not using that anymore, I should turn it off."

-The cloud should make things better.
-How do you know if it is?
+The cloud should make things better, but how do you know if it actually is?
 By benchmarking.
-Y'know, the thing you did before you started...?
+Y'know, the thing you did before you started (see item # 1 above)?
 That is what you use here to show the true benefits of your deployment.